raj713335/Next_Word_Predictor/README.md

 # Next_Word_Predictor
-A Deep Learning Model to predict next word in a sequence using LSTM.
+A Deep Learning Model to predict next word in a sequence using LSTM .

 The Application is created using Tensorflow and Python.